diyaAden/diyaAden/index.md

 5+ years, and have also gained proficiency in a variety of other languages through project work and self-learning.

 One of my biggest interests in the tech industry is XR applications.
+I am especially interested in XR applications in the area of game development.
+Through my undergraduate career, I hope to gain experience in a variety of different CS disciplines, and increase my knowledge in the subjects as a whole.

 ```